someone1/zfsbackup-go/README.md

-  list        List all backup sets found at the provided target. receive     receive will restore a snapshot of a ZFS volume similar to how the "zfs recv" command works. send        send will backup of a ZFS volume similar to how the "zfs send" command works. verify      Verify will ensure that the backupset for the given snapshot exists in the target version     Print the version of zfsbackup in use and relevant compile information
+  list        List all backup sets found at the provided target. receive     receive will restore a snapshot of a ZFS volume similar to how the "zfs recv" command works. send        send will backup of a ZFS volume similar to how the "zfs send" command works. version     Print the version of zfsbackup in use and relevant compile information

 Flags:
-      --compressor string          specify to use the internal (parallel) gzip implementation or an external binary (e.g. gzip, bzip2, pigz, lzma, xz, etc. Syntax must be similiar to the gzip compression tool) to compress the stream for storage.
-Please take into consideration time, memory, and CPU usage for any of the compressors used. (default "internal")
       --encryptTo string           the email of the user to encrypt the data to from the provided public keyring.
   -h, --help                       help for zfsbackup
       --logLevel string            this controls the verbosity level of logging.
 Possible values are critical, error, warning, notice, info, debug. (default "notice")